-- 10. For a renewable energy hubs, the Network Service Provider may require tests at an appropriate number of hold points with each hold point expressed as % of the total generation capacity connected to the hub. - 11.
-Test results must be submitted with 'as commissioned' settings.
-If settings are changed throughout the testing and commissioning process, then tests will need to be rerun with final settings. - 12.
+- 17. For a renewable energy hub the Network Service Provider will require tests at an appropriate number of hold points with each hold point expressed as % of the total generation capacity connected to the hub. - 18.
 Any other tests to demonstrate compliance with a declared or registered equipment performance characteristic may be specified by the Network Service Provider.